 (Back to Haunted Movies Index)

 Why does the stubborn demon do this?
 We learn clues through the "found footage" of a home video, which is the prop to tell this story, but this part is never fully revealed.
-The drama lies in discovering if Katie will be able to overcome her demon somehow not so much discover why it happened.
+The drama lies in discovering if Katie will be able to overcome her demon, somehow not so much in discovering why it happened.
 But, as we have a video recording found after the so-called fact, we can only surmise it does not turn out well for Katie and Micah.

 The demon in Paranormal Activity follows Katie into her and her boyfriend's really nice place.
 And why not a nice house for a change?
 Wouldn't a demon prefer a trendy condo to an old dilapidated haunted house?
 If I were a demon, I would surely go for the spacious foyer, handsome crown molding, elegant dining room and the dramatic French door entrance to the study.
 I mean, who said ghosts—eh— demons, have to live on the cheap?